FullBlackWolf/TOGGLE/_posts/2025-09-09-Mature-MI Tissue.md

-2.2.Projecting organizations onto a single-cell functional map, calculate the cell similarity of the whole genome.
+2.2.Projecting organizations onto a single-cell functional map, calculate the cell similarity of the whole genome.(Python)
 ---

 ```python